 Brooker made me realize multiple things while watching his episode of the Black Mirror.
 For instance, I realized that I used to be able to not have the ability to interact with people for a while a long time ago.
 It was until I took a break from technology and experienced the real world and attribute.
 Met people and just started to not be awkward and gained confidence.
 Technology has done well for the human race but at the same gave us our biggest burden.
 We need to not be glued so much on screens and focus on the real world and how we can better it.
 It needs to change.

+Not enough outside examples, but you do nail the main points of the episode.
+Also, a lot of word usage errors.

+80